What Motivates the Consumer to Make a Considered Purchase?

 - Expressing Cultural Identity—Consumers may purchase a product or service that resonates with them culturally or reinforces their ethnic identity.

-Overall, the understanding the Need Recognition phase for an agency or marketing department is about understanding the target audience, noting their pain points, and identifying what influences (external and internal) can potentially engage with a client’s product.
+Overall, understanding the Need Recognition phase is about understanding the target audience, noting their pain points, and identifying what influences (external and internal) can potentially engage with a client’s product.
+It’s a very basic concept that can help marketers navigate through the noise of overly-complicated buzzwords and here-today-gone-tomorrow concepts and strategies.